Solving the mysteries of bioscience

 Six early-career neuroscientists will participate in unique advisory council for the Institute

 The Allen Institute today announced six new Next Generation Leaders, members of a unique neuroscience advisory panel made up of early-career researchers.
-Now in its seventh year, the Next Generation Leaders Council advises neuroscience research efforts at the Allen Institute, namely the Allen Institute for Brain Science and the MindScope Program.
+Now in its eighth year, the Next Generation Leaders Council advises neuroscience research efforts at the Allen Institute: the Allen Institute for Brain Science, the MindScope Program, and the newly launched Allen Institute for Neural Dynamics.

 Next Generation Leaders are selected each year through a competitive process that includes applications from around the world.
 The six Next Generation Leaders selected will each have a three-year term on the advisory council, for a total of 18 council members at any given time.
 As the program is focused on early-career neuroscience researchers, council members are postdoctoral fellows or newly appointed faculty members.

-The program also provides professional development for its members by offering training on how to serve as scientific advisors to another organization, roles typically not given to scientists until they are well advanced in their careers, and providing networking opportunities and peer support from Allen Institute researchers and other Next Generation Leaders.
+The program also provides professional development for its members by offering training on how to serve as scientific advisors to other organizations, roles typically not given to scientists until they are well advanced in their careers, providing networking opportunities and peer support from Allen Institute researchers and other Next Generation Leaders, and immersing them into Allen Institute neuroscience research, data and other resources.

 The Next Generation Leaders Council will convene virtually at this year’s Showcase Symposium, Dec.
-14 to Dec.
-16, where they will present their own research and give feedback on research presented by early-career Allen Institute researchers.
+7-8, where they will present their own research and give feedback on research presented by early-career Allen Institute researchers.
 The members also attend one additional scientific advisory council meeting per year to provide feedback on specific research projects.

 The newly appointed Next Generation Leaders are: